hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Made front-end of Tic Tac Toe with CSS and JavaScript game for a friend's project in Artificial Intelligence.
 - Learned how to use Grid for the first time.

+### Day 94: May 16, 2020.

+**Today's Progress:**
+- Today I learned Python's framework Flask as a part of @cs50's web track.
+- Completed the first part of Problem Set 8.
+Learned how to make an application in Flask and how to set it up with a database using SQLite3.